junxit/us-congress-bills-112/metadata.md

 - 2012-02-16 — Introduced in Senate
 - 2012-02-16 — Read twice and referred to the Committee on Environment and Public Works.
 - 2012-02-16 — Sponsor introductory remarks on measure.
 (CR S856-858)
+- 2012-06-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 430.
+- 2012-06-19 — Senate Committee on Environment and Public Works discharged pursuant to 5 U.S.C.
+802 (c).
+- 2012-06-19 — Senate Committee on Environment and Public Works discharged pursuant to 5 U.S.C.
+802 (c).